Ivana505/funky-keyboard/README.md

 As a user I would like to:

 - Play at least 10 different songs.
-- hear songs before I start to play.
+- Hear the songs before I start to play.
-- See metronome so I can set a speed and follow the beat while I play.
+- See metronome so I can set up speed and follow the beat while I play.
 - Learn how to play the piano.
 - See lyrics of the songs.
 - Be able to record songs I played.